Recording with the Strava Mobile App

 The following activity types can be recorded with the Strava mobile app: CrossFit, elliptical, stair stepper, weight training, yoga, and workout.
 During the recording, you’ll be able to see the activity start time, elapsed time, and your heart rate if you’ve paired a heart rate monitor.

 On the mobile app, it is not currently possible to record indoor runs, and indoor rides, or measure distance using a pedometer or other sensors.
 However, you can record indoor runs with the Strava Apple Watch App using your watch’s pedometer to measure distance.

 Indoor activities can be recorded with any Strava-compatible GPS device or non-GPS device as long as the data is compatible with the Strava uploader (or can be synced from another app to Strava).
 If you record indoors, especially with sensors for speed, cadence, or power, you should disable the GPS on your device while recording an indoor activity.
 This will help with correcting the analysis of your data such as distance and speed.

-The Stationary activity page looks like any other activity detail page but without the map.
-Instead, the performance graph is highlighted to give you a view of your heart rate, speed, cadence or power data if available.
-If you have this accessory data, you will also be able to view Premium features such as heart rate zone breakdown and power analysis.
+The indoor activity page will not show a map.
+An exception to this is if you are recording and uploading virtual GPS data.
+Instead, the performance graph is highlighted to give you a view of your heart rate, speed, cadence, or power data if available.
 If you don't have any accessory data, then there may not be a performance graph but you will still get credit for your elapsed time.